 - French Veal Stew Ragout

 - Beef Goulash

-Remember you can use the papaya natural meat tenderizer paste with any red meat such as beef, veal, pork, lamb, mutton, goat, rabbit, bore and deer.
+Remember you can use the papaya natural meat tenderizer paste with any red meat such as beef, veal, pork, lamb, mutton, goat, rabbit, boar and deer.

-There is not point in using papaya paste for chicken, turkey or duck meat as these get easily soft while cooking, depending on the cooking technique and heat.
+There is no point in using papaya paste for chicken, turkey or duck meat as these get easily soft while cooking, depending on the cooking technique and heat.